 Mini Cooper Countryman car insurance rates for different trims

-For instance, higher-end trims, such as the Countryman Cooper S ALL4, equipped with advanced technologies, usually have higher insurance rates due to increased repair and replacement costs.
+For instance, higher-end trims like the Countryman Cooper S ALL4, which include advanced technology and luxury features, may have higher insurance premiums than the base model due to the increased replacement and repair costs.

-The table below shows the average annual insurance premiums for various trims of the Mini Cooper Countryman.
+Below is a comparison of average annual insurance costs for different trims of the Mini Cooper Countryman.

 Mini Cooper Countryman insurance rates: State-by-state breakdown